Frances ‘Sissy’ Farenthold, lodestar for Texas liberals, dies at 94

-She reviled the Texas Rangers as “a festering sore” because of that iconic state police force’s history of lawless brutality and summary executions of Mexicans and Mexican Americans along the state’s southern border.
+She reviled the Texas Rangers as “a festering sore” because of that infamous state police force’s history of lawless brutality and summary executions of Mexicans and Mexican Americans along the state’s southern border.
 She was also an outspoken defender of abortion rights.

 “I play high with politics,” she said on the hustings.
 “Why be a safe candidate?”